InfernalConcept/linux_porting_people/README.md

 | Linux Game Publishing | [linuxgamepublishing.com](http://www.linuxgamepublishing.com/) | - | Majesty: Gold Edition, Sacred: Gold Edition, Ballistics... | no |
 | Loki Software | [lokigames.com](http://www.lokigames.com/) | - | Heroes of Might and Magic 3, Railroad Tycoon 2, Rune, Soldier of Fortune, Heretic 2, Myth 2, SimCity 3000, Sid Meier's Alpha Centauri... | no |

-And every single Linux-friendly developer and company out there! **We love you!**
+To the every single Linux-friendly developer and company out there: **we love you!**

-Feel free to add other people in the comments!
-If you want to be removed from that list for whatever reasons, let me know using [Reddit](https://www.reddit.com/user/hardpenguin/) or [Twitter](https://www.twitter.com/hardpenguin13/).
+Feel free to add other people by a merge request (you can create an issue, too!).
+If you want to be removed from that list for whatever reasons, let me know using an issue system, [Twitter](https://www.twitter.com/hardpenguin13/) or [Reddit](https://www.reddit.com/user/hardpenguin/).
 Same if you feel like you should be ADDED to the list!